catseye/Iphigeneia/tests/Iphigeneia.markdown

 Test Suite for Iphigeneia
 =========================

-This test suite is in the format of Falderal version 0.7.
+This test suite is in the format of Falderal version 0.9.

-    -> Functionality "Interpret Iphigeneia program" is implemented by -> shell command "bin/iphi %(test-file)"
+    -> Functionality "Interpret Iphigeneia program" is implemented by -> shell command "bin/iphi %(test-body-file)"

     -> Tests for functionality "Interpret Iphigeneia program"